COVID-19 Updates & Resources

 - Created various online campaigns, two of which is our iso-creation facebook group and #makingwithjolene on Instagram.

-- We have started online funding clinics as of 21 April, where we give free professional advice on arts funding.
-These will run twice a week until May 7th.
+- We started online funding clinics as of 21 April, where we gave free professional advice on arts funding.
+These ran twice a week until May 7th.
 To find out more click here.

-- Creative Business Skills Workshops will now be offered online starting May 15th 2020.
+- Creative Business Skills Workshops was offered online starting May 15th 2020.

 We will continue to reach out to our community and keep you updated on all our projects, alternately please feel free to reach out to the team here firstname.lastname@example.org